ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 capability of presenting that bearer token to another RS, as long as the token is valid.
 It also means that any party that is able capture of the token value in storage or in transit is able to use the access token.
 While bearer tokens are inherently simpler, this simplicity has been misapplied and abused in making needlessly insecure systems.
+The downsides of bearer tokens have become more pertinent lately as stronger authentication systems have caused some attacks to shift to target tokens and APIs.

 In GNAP, key-bound access tokens are the default due to their higher security properties.
 While bearer tokens can be used in GNAP, their use should be limited to cases where the simplicity benefits outweigh the significant security downsides.
-One common deployment pattern is to use a gateway that takes in key-bbound tokens on the outside, and verifies the signatures on the incoming requests, but translates the requests to a bearer token for use by trusted internal systems.
+One common deployment pattern is to use a gateway that takes in key-bound tokens on the outside, and verifies the signatures on the incoming requests, but translates the requests to a bearer token for use by trusted internal systems.
 The bearer tokens are never issued or available outside of the internal systems, greatly limiting the exposure of the less secure tokens but allowing the internal deployment to benefit from the